wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

 ## Configure the Project

 In this section, we'll configure our application to use the storage account we just created.
-We'll see how to obtain connection settings from the Azure Management Portal.
+We'll see how to obtain connection settings from the Azure Classic Management Portal.
 Then we'll run the application locally.

-1. In [Azure Management Portal][], click on the storage account created in the previous section.
+1. In [Azure Classic Management Portal][], click on the storage account created in the previous section.

 1. Click on **MANAGE ACCESS KEYS**.